McArroy/seminar-sidang-manhut/README.md

 <details>
 <summary>Click to expand</summary>

+**[ COMMONS ]**
+- Added form confirmation before delete academics data

 **[ UI/UX]**
 - Fixed some table columns' width
+- Fixed navigator-buttons not display correctly if the data is empty

 **[ LARAVEL ]**
+- Added function `GetById` on AcademicController controller
+- Added function `GetById` on LetterController controller
+- Added route to delete academic's data
 - Fixed academics are no longer removable if already accepted
-- Fixed schedule page is now using latest controllers, databases, and codes logic
+- Fixed schedule page now is using latest controllers, databases, and codes logic
+- Fixed search by academic type on schedule page now is using by existed data
+- Fixed delete academic now is enabled
 - Fixed some codes
 - Removed unused codes